EmilBuch/Condition-Monitoring-with-Machine-Learning/README.md

 ## The Problem
 The end goal of this research is to quantify the potential energy loss resulting from performance degradation over time.
 To asses such a state, it is necessary to establish a healthy model state, representative of the turbines expected output.
 However, identifying such a state is a non-trivial task, even for a single turbine, if event logs are not provided as part of the data, and even sometimes with provided logs.
-An extensive framework to identify said periods of healthy model states and clean the data of anomalies is therefore a necessary step for further research.
+An extensive framework to identify said periods of healthy model states and clean the data of anomalies is, therefore, a necessary step for further research.

-An example of anomaly behavior can be observed on the following figure of the power curve:
+An example of anomalous behavior can be observed in the following figure of the power curve:

 <img src="https://github.com/user-attachments/assets/d020115d-30d1-4b4c-9801-eed91c333142" alt="Alt Text" style="width:50%; height:auto;">

+The extensive framework implemented to accommodate the data cleaning and identifying healthy states can be observed:

 <img src="https://github.com/user-attachments/assets/77e91d91-e595-4559-b885-c20199d709bd" alt="Alt Text" style="width:40%; height:auto;">